-The annotation common, visualize-when-empty is only applied for the scripted field visualization in the Web Client, not in CM/Track V2.
+The annotation common, visualize-when-empty is applied for scripted field visualization both in the Web Client and CM/Track V2.

 Configuring Context-Dependent Highlighting of Data Field Content

 In the following example, the ticket field which contains the number of open tickets of the ticket's main customer is highlighted.
 If the number is less than 10, the field is displayed with a green background, if the number is greater than this limit, the background is red.